 The start of the decade saw a further rationalisation of brands, with five names dominant: Shell, Esso, Texaco, BP (which had acquired Mobil, which in turn had previously taken over Aral in the country) and Total, which added the former Fina, Elf and about one third of the smaller BP stations.
 This created an opportunity for growth by some of the smaller names, such as Argos Oil, Berkman, Brand Oil and a reformed Gulf, franchising the brand from its Indian owners.
 But the most interesting arrival was TanGo, owned by the refining company Petroplus, which started rapidly building unmanned outlets, but later sold its chain to Q8 (which continues to use the name).
 Shell responded with its Tinq chain, later sold to Gulf, and even the ANWB (Dutch automobile club) got in on the act, operating 27 unmanned locations before selling its own chain to Gulf in 2007-8.
 Of course, the new low cost operators didn't produce any maps...

 Showing a new found confidence after its acquisitions, Total issued a map in 2001 that was notable for using the Patent Falk fold system - a combination of folds and slits that allows all the map to be seen without opening it fully.

 Few branded maps have been produced over the past decade.
-Shell continues to issue a map most years, and the April 2008 one was marked as its 33rd edition (
+Shell's April 2008 map was marked as its 33rd edition (

 1950s/60s scenic Esso maps shown, as well as 1960 and 1998 Esso navigation maps.
 Other maps not shown here can be found on the pages for Caltex, the independent brands Haan and Snijders, Mobil, Shell (1973-95), and Total.There are other Dutch map images on this site.
 Several